farirpgs/fari-games/public/documents/fari-rpgs/dash.md

 ## Your Details

 A character is usually defined using details.
 Details are aspects that are true about a character.
 Those aspects give them narrative liberties in the fiction.
 Think about the important aspects of your game, and include them as character details.
-Things like backgrounds, relationships, equipments, etc. Once defined as details, player characters can just use or call to them without having to roll for anything for they are true.
+Things like backgrounds, relationships, equipment, etc. Once defined as details, player characters can just use or call to them without having to roll for anything for they are true.

 ## Your Actions